 San Antonio, Texas – In September 1994 allegations of aggravated sexual assault on a child were brought against Elizabeth Ramirez (19) and three of her friends – Anna Vasquez (19), Cassandra Rivera (19) and Kristie Mayhugh (21).
+Play best real money casino games.
 The complainants in the case were nine-year-old V.L. and seven-year-old S.L., nieces of Elizabeth Ramirez.
 The girls claimed that on two successive days during a week-long visit with their aunt Elizabeth, she and her three friends held them down and sexually assaulted them.

 Elizabeth Ramirez was tried in February of 1997 and sentenced to 37-and-a-half years.
 In February of 1998 the other three women were tried together and sentenced to 15 years for the same alleged crimes.
 No physical or corroborating evidence was brought against the women during their respective trials, only the statements of the girl(s).